 Kelly received both her Bachelor of Arts and Bachelor of Science in Nursing from Duke University.
 She worked as a nurse at Duke Medical Centers Pediatric Blood and Stem Cell Transplant Unit.
 Kelly has focused her corporate career on the commercialization of new pharmaceutical entities in areas of unmet medical need.
 Kelly has a strong background in commercialization strategy, with specific expertise in product launches.

 Heather serves on a volunteer basis as an advisor for WWI.
 She is currently the Chief Financial Officer of Peninsula Open Space Trust in Palo Alto.
 Prior to POST, she was the CFO/VP of Finance & Operations at several local nonprofits including the Marine Science Institute and Business for Social Responsibility.
 Prior to her non-profit work, she was the VP of Supply Chain Finance at Gap Inc. and a senior auditor at Coopers & Lybrand in Boston, where she received her CPA.
 Heather started her career as a park naturalist and environmental educator.
 She holds an MBA from Simmons College in Boston where she developed her interest in gender issues and women’s leadership.
 She also holds a Masters in Experiential Education from Minnesota State University and a Bachelor of Arts from Hampshire College in Amherst, MA.

-Traveling Heart Bag, Program Coordinator
+Traveling Heart Initiative, Program Coordinator

 Christina Rassizi is a humanitarian designer and stylist, aiming to exact social change through creative expression, education and by working hands-on with survivors.
 Her primary objective is to create healing and unity among women by affirming their innate wisdom, beauty, and resilience.